vidstack/player/docs/architecture/README.md

 ### Examples

-An `examples` directory will be present at the root of player repository and hosted on [StackBlitz][stackblitz] to:
+An `examples` directory will be present at the root of repository and hosted on [StackBlitz][stackblitz] to:

 - Showcase how to install and setup the library with different frameworks/libraries.
 - Enable developers to play with and trial the library.
-- Debug the player in different environments.
+- Debug elements in different environments.
 - Provide error reproductions for issues/tickets.
 - Run integration tests locally to ensure the library consistently works across different environments/stacks.